 OCD is marked by obsessions and compulsions.
 Below you’ll find information about both symptom clusters along with methods for overcoming them.
 But, quickly, before we get into the specifics, here are some tips to remember:

-- Don’t forget the usual stuff: get enough sleep, eat healthy, talk to someone, reduce stress in your life, and get enough exercise.
+- Don’t forget the usual: get enough sleep, eat healthy, talk to someone, reduce stress in your life, and get enough exercise.

 - Learn self-soothing strategies and practice them.
-Try relaxation, meditation or mindfulness (putting the past and future aside and focusing on the now), muscle relaxation, abdominal breathing (taking slow, deep breaths), journaling, and other coping skills.
-However, avoid distraction or escape.
+Try relaxation, meditation or mindfulness, muscle relaxation, abdominal breathing, journaling, and other coping skills.

 - It’s a good idea to have a friend at the ready for moral support.
 If you prefer, connect with a therapist.

-- Take it very slow.
+- Take it very slowly.
 Whether you need three weeks or ten months, be patient with yourself and go at your own pace.